Michael Manners @ The ChurchMusic.ie Team

 • It hugely affected the harpist’s tradition.
 They became ‘travelling’ harpists.

-• It included 49 airs and was published by the Neale brothers in Dublin.
+• It included 49 airs and was published by John and William Neal in Dublin.

 • The most significant manuscripts of Irish music from this time were created by Edward Bunting, a 19-year-old Protestant organist employed to notate what he heard at the Belfast Harp Festival of 1792.